tildayu/accextractor-privacy/index.md

 We may update this policy from time to time.
 The "Last updated" date at the top reflects the current version.

-## Contact

-For questions about this policy or the app: zhangxumou@gmail.com